-Whether you're looking for a spooky music as you wait for trick-or-treaters, or you need some music to accompany your own "danse macabre," we have your perfect Halloween soundtrack.
+Whether you're looking for spooky music as you wait for trick-or-treaters, or you need some music to accompany your own "danse macabre," we have your perfect Halloween soundtrack.

 This fiendish dance by Saint-Saëns is practically made for Halloween.
 It depicts Death waking the dead from their graves with his trusty fiddle at the stroke of midnight (signaled by 12 strokes from the harp).
-The violin has its E-string detuned by a half-step, changing the interval between the two highest strings from a pleasant-sounding fifth to a dissonant tritone—an interval long considered the “devil in music.”
+The violin has its E-string detuned by a half-step, changing the interval between the two highest strings from a pleasant-sounding fifth to a dissonant tritone, an interval long considered the “devil in music.”

-Not to be confused with Franz Liszt's piece of the same name, Thomas Adès' bleak, darkly comic Totentanz is, like Saint-Saëns' Danse Macabre, a musical depiction of the Dance of Death.
+Not to be confused with Franz Liszt's piece of the same name, Thomas Adès' bleak, darkly comic Totentanz is, like Saint-Saëns' Danse macabre, a musical depiction of the Dance of Death.
 The composer reaped (pun intended) inspiration from a 15th-century fresco in Lübeck, in which Death leads everyone from the Pope to a newborn baby towards their eternal fates.

-“Catacombs” from “Pictures at an Exhibition” (Modest Mussorgsky)
+Modest Mussorgsky: "Catacombs" from Pictures at an Exhibition

 Mussorgsky composed this multi-movement work in memory of his friend, artist Viktor Hartmann.
 Each movement corresponds to a picture in Hartmann's gallery, with one pairing with Hartmann's Paris catacombs.
 The painting depicts Hartmann and two other men walking through the labyrinthine catacombs, illuminated only by lamplight.

 Mussorgsky made yet another evocative — and frightening — contribution to the repertoire with his tone poem depicting a witches' sabbath.
 However, his original orchestration was deemed too crude and heavy-handed to be fit for public performance.
 It was Rimsky-Korsakov's 1886 arrangement that finally brought fame to Mussorgsky's piece, albeit after the composer’s death.

-“In the Hall of the Mountain King" from Peer Gynt (Edvard Grieg)
+Edvard Grieg: "In the Hall of the Mountain King" from Peer Gynt

 This movement from Grieg's incidental music to Henrik Ibsen’s play is yet another quintessentially creepy piece of classical music.
 The accompanying scene comes in the play's second act, when Peer Gynt approaches the throne of the monstrous, troll-like Mountain King.
 Ironically, Grieg wrote in a letter to his friend that he found the music he’d composed to this scene so trivial that he "literally could not bear to hear" it!

-In his “Scenes from Childhood,” Schumann captures some of the emotions associated with his childhood in a collection of 13 piano pieces.
+In his Scenes from Childhood, Robert Schumann captures some of the emotions associated with his childhood in a collection of thirteen piano pieces.

-Composed as an homage to Schumann's Kinderszenen, Tchaikovsky intended for the 24 easy pieces in his “Children's Album” to be played by children, not for them.
+Composed as an homage to Schumann's Kinderszenen, Tchaikovsky intended for the 24 easy pieces in his Children's Album to be played by children, not for them.
 The twentieth piece is usually called "The Witch" in English, but specifically refers to Baba Yaga, a monstrous old hag from Slavic folklore.

-“Devil's Dance" from “The Witches of Eastwick” (John Williams)
+John Williams: "Devil's Dance" from The Witches of Eastwick

 Loosely based on John Updike's novel of the same name, The Witches of Eastwick is about three middle-aged bachelorettes whose lives are disrupted by the appearance of a demonic stranger, as well as the realization that they are witches.
-An arrangement this piece for solo violin and piano is popular among violinists.
+An arrangement John Williams' piece for solo violin and piano is popular among violinists.